issalig/usifac_tools/cpcz80aventures.md

 Ready
 ```

-And what about running the BASIC program from asm, well, this will be in the next episode.
+And what about running the BASIC program from asm?
+Well, we will do this later.

-Reference for ROM, RAM
+Reference for ROM and RAM
 http://www.cpcwiki.eu/imgs/f/f6/S968se02.pdf

 ##Jumpblock

 In the examples above you have noticed that we have used CALL &XXXX.
 These are calls to utilities provided by the firmware such as printing a char in screen that resides in address &BB5A and is known as TXT OUTPUT.
-These addresses are located in the Jumpblock space that have redirections to the real location of the routine.
+These addresses are located in the jumpblock space that have redirections to the real location of the routine.
 That is, at RAM address &BB05 there is a redirection to the starting place of the routine.
 Different versions of CPC will have different jumpblock code but the entry point will always be in the same place, i.e. &BB05 for TXT OUTPUT.

-With this BASIC code we get the instructions executed when calling &bb5a
+With this BASIC code we get the instructions executed when calling &bb5a (or you can "Pause" WinAPE and go to address &bb5a).

 ```basic
 10 a=PEEK(&bb5a)